nZEDb/nZEDb/docs/Ubuntu 13.10 INSTALL GUIDE.md

                 Look for the latest unrar for linux (currently RAR 5.10 beta 4 for Linux x64), right click on it and click copy link.
 You can replace the link with the one I have below.

-          Note: Now that you have downloaded the newest unrar, you can replace the old one with the new one:
+          Note: Replace the old unrar with the new one:

                  sudo mv /usr/bin/unrar /usr/bin/unrar4
                  mkdir -p ~/new_unrar